JimW/carpool-on-rails/readme.md

 Batch actions (for Delete) should work on heroku, but not locally for some JSy reason.

 ## TODO

+- "We're sorry, but something went wrong." when trying to log into app with a google account not in the carpool system

 - Add Google Analytics config just for fun